Raymond Galligan: Senior

 Galligan joined the senior team in 2006, making his debut as a substitute against Antrim in the Tommy Murphy Cup.
-Galligan kicked ten points in his National League debut against Roscommon in 2010.

-On 20 May 2012, Galligan made his Ulster championship debut as a substitute against Donegal.
+In his National League debut against Roscommon in 2010, Galligan top-scored with ten points.
+Galligan made his Ulster championship debut on 20 May 2012, coming on as a substitute in a loss to Donegal.

 Ahead of the 2015 season, Cavan manager Terry Hyland tried Galligan as a goalkeeper because of his kicking ability.
 Galligan credits Gary Rogers with helping him to improve the shot-stopping aspect of his game.
 On 24 May 2015, Galligan started in goal against Monaghan in the Ulster championship.

 On 3 April 2016, Galligan kicked two 45s against Galway in the National League, as Cavan earned promotion to the top flight for the first time in 15 years.
 On 24 April, Galligan started the Division 2 Final against Tyrone, kicking a free in the five-point loss.

 On 1 April 2018, Galligan started the National League Division 2 Final against Roscommon.
 Galligan scored a free in the 4–16 to 4–12 loss.

 Galligan was named Cavan captain at the start of the 2019 season.
-On 23 June 2019, Galligan captained Cavan in their first Ulster Final in 18 years against Donegal.
-Donegal ran out winners on a 1-24 to 2-16 scoreline.
+On 23 June 2019, Galligan captained Cavan against Donegal in their first Ulster Final in 18 years.
+Donegal ran out winners on a 1–24 to 2–16 scoreline.

 On 31 October 2020, Cavan faced Monaghan in the Ulster preliminary round.
 Galligan kicked a 58-metre free late in extra time as Cavan won by a single point.
 Galligan captained Cavan in their second successive Ulster Final on 22 November, again against Donegal.
 Cavan were winners by four points and Galligan became the first Cavan man since Stephen King to lift the Anglo-Celt Cup.
 Cavan were well beaten by Dublin at the semi-final stage.
 At the end of the championship, Galligan was named on The Sunday Game Team of the Year.
 Galligan was later selected as the goalkeeper on the All Star team.

 On 2 April 2022, Galligan was in goal as Cavan faced Tipperary in the National League Division 4 final.
-Galligan scored a point from a 45 as Cavan were winners on a 2–10 to 0-15 scoreline.
+Galligan scored a point from a 45 as Cavan were winners on a 2–10 to 0–15 scoreline.
 On 28 May, Galligan kicked seven points and saved a penalty twice against Down in a first round Tailteann Cup win.
-Galligan started the decider against Westmeath on 9 July.
-Westmeath came out four-point winners on the day.
+Cavan went on to reach the decider against Westmeath on 9 July.
+Westmeath were four-point winners.

+Cavan played in their second successive league final in 2023, facing Fermanagh in the Division 3 decider.
+Galligan top scored with four points from placed balls as Cavan claimed their second successive league title.
+Galligan's last match for Cavan was on 17 June, a Tailteann Cup quarter-final loss to Down.